sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/step1.md

 3. Configure containerd

 Finally, we need to create a configuration file for containerd and make one important change.
-Kubernetes works best when its components and the container runtime use the same method for managing resources, called a "cgroup driver".
+Kubernetes works best when its components and the container runtime use the same method for managing resources, called a `"cgroup driver"`.
 We'll set containerd to use the systemd driver.

 ```bash
 # Create the default configuration file